sftcd/openssl/esnistuff/apache2.md

 but I have seen it sometimes.
 Using ``echcli.sh`` without trying ECH hasn't so far caused that error though.

+One theory on the above: I did see ``s->rbio`` possibly being free'd twice, so perhaps protect that as with ``s->wbio`` - see ``ssl/ssl_lib.c:1260`` or about there.
+Haven't committed that change as IIRC it leads to a leak in other contexts and the need for this should disappear once I move all the ECH decryption stuff to before the outer CH is handled.

 You can also use our ECH-enabled curl build to test this.
 Note that I've added example.com and foo.example.com to ``/etc/hosts`` as having addresses within 127.0.0/24.
 (If you don't do that you'll need to use curl's ``--connect-to`` or